jacobmarks/ten-weeks-of-plugins/README.md

 🚀🚀🚀 Welcome to my journey of building FiftyOne Plugins for 10 weeks! 🚀🚀🚀

-This repo contains a week-by-week breakdown of the FiftyOne Plugins I have built or plan to build
+This repo contains a week-by-week breakdown of the FiftyOne Plugins I built from August to October 2023

 ## Table of Contents

-**Already Happened**
 - [Week 0](#week-0)
 - [Week 1](#week-1)
 - [Week 2](#week-2)